 Visiting Soweto is an experience in itself.
 With a population of 3 million, it is immense, setting trends in black fashion, music, sports and politics.
 Its most famous street is Vilakazi where two noble prize winners had their homes, but a few yards from each other—Nelson Mandela and Desmond Tutu.

 The township’s main claim to fame in the international arena is the role it played in the fight against apartheid, particularly the Soweto Uprising on 16 June, 1976 and the shooting dead of the 12-year-old child, Hector Pieterson, by the apartheid police which created a worldwide outrage against the atrocities being carried out within the country.
 The memorial site and museum dedicated to these events are raw and painful in their depictions.
 It seemed impossible not to get a lump in my throat or for my eyes to mist over.
 For a lighter note, I found Soccer City, loud music, and an incredibly close-knit community which gives Soweto its much-needed strength and resilience.

-The myriad facets of Johannesburg: The top (50th) floor of Carlton Centre, the roof of Africa; The controversial Old Fort at Constitutional Hill, a prison where Mahatma Gandhi too spent time; Traditional dancing in Gold Reef City, a theme park built on a defunct gold mine; and lastly, the award-winning Apartheid Museum
+The myriad facets of Johannesburg [from top to bottom]: The top [50th] floor of Carlton Centre, the roof of Africa; The controversial Old Fort at Constitutional Hill, a prison where Mahatma Gandhi spent time as well; Traditional dancing in Gold Reef City, a theme park built on a defunct gold mine; and lastly, the award-winning Apartheid Museum.

 When history says life started in Africa, it is absolutely right.
 And to be even more accurate, it started in Eastern Africa and Gauteng.